sitomani/4champ/README.md

 In this repository I'm working on rewriting the app that originally was released in AppStore in 2012.
 It was available in the store until late 2017, when I decided to remove the app from there as I could not release updates any more due to missing third party content license.

 In early 2020 I have set up a Sole Proprietor developer account in App Store and the third party content licensing issue has been resolved.
-The app is now in TestFlight beta, and if you're interested to test it before I get it finalised to official App Store release, you can install the app by joining the beta program at https://testflight.apple.com/join/j1yhaJQ1.
+The app is now in back in the AppStore, you can download it at [https://apps.apple.com/app/4champ/id578311010](https://apps.apple.com/app/4champ/id578311010).

+If you're interested to test new features when they're getting implemented before official App Store releases, you can join the beta program at https://testflight.apple.com/join/j1yhaJQ1.

 You can read more about the history of the app and follow the rewrite process on the development journal that I created for this project: [sitomani.github.io/4champ](https://sitomani.github.io/4champ).